K7MDL2/ICOM_IC-905_CIV/README.md

 7/11/2024

 Moved CIV function calls into CIV.cpp/CIV.h.
-Can exttrnd comms wit hte radio in the CIV file and unclutter the main .ino file some.
+Can extend comms with the radio in the CIV file and unclutter the main .ino file some.